jayjeo/public/Laborshare/readme.md

 # Most Recent Paper
   * [Automation, Human Task Innovation, and Labor Share: Unveiling the Role of Elasticity of Substitution](https://github.com/ubuzuz/public/blob/main/LaborShare/Automation_Human_Task_Innovation_and_Labor_Share.pdf)

-# Instructions for Running the Code
+# General instructions for Running the Code
   * Begin by downloading the files using [this link](https://www.dropbox.com/scl/fo/1pp7avt06esszoz1fju2b/AFS-SxHLbvrlEdmdIulogEE?rlkey=fvszr2ab7igw83xr7pd51vn2u&st=9ss50nq6&dl=0)
     * The files in this link has been verified and are free from viruses and malware.
     * Please be aware that initializing the download may take some time due to the large size of the file.
   * After the download is complete, execute the file named 'master.do'.

-# Instructions for the comparison between ONET and ESCO by using embedding feature.
+# Specific instructions for the comparison between ONET and ESCO by using embedding feature.
   * Follow this link: [https://github.com/jayjeo/public/blob/main/Laborshare/readmeONETESCO.md](https://github.com/jayjeo/public/blob/main/Laborshare/readmeONETESCO.md)

-# Instructions for Patent related works.
+# Specific instructions for Patent related works.
   * Follow this link: [https://github.com/jayjeo/public/blob/main/Laborshare/readmePatent.md](https://github.com/jayjeo/public/blob/main/Laborshare/readmePatent.md)

 # Overview of Required Datasets